manvendra7/END2.0_Assignment6/README.md

 # Conceptual Understanding

-Encoder-It accepts a single element of the input sequence at each time step, process it, collects information for that element and propagates it forward.
+- Encoder-It accepts a single element of the input sequence at each time step, process it, collects information for that element and propagates it forward.
-Intermediate vector- This is the final internal state produced from the encoder part of the model.
+- Context/Intermediate vector- This is the final internal state produced from the encoder part of the model.
 It contains information about the entire input sequence to help the decoder make accurate predictions.
-Decoder- given the entire sentence, it predicts an output at each time step.
+- Decoder- given the entire sentence, it predicts an output at each time step.

 # Model Architechture